shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## News
-📣 We are hiring!
+📣 We are hiring a postdoc!
 Join our group and help push the frontiers of AI!
 Apply [here](https://academicjobsonline.org/ajo/jobs/30017).
 <br>
 📣 One paper accepted (spotlight) at ICLR 2025 and another one at AISTATS 2025.
 <br>